The Shugborough Coat of Arms

 Monuments on the Shugborough grounds also relate to the Dogon religion.
 I was particularly interested in the secret code on the Shepherd's Monument, which has provided a mystery for visitors since the monument was first built by the Anson family in the 1760s.
 It is said that the secret letters on the Shepherd's Monument are "hiding a set of instructions on how to find the Holy Grail, the chalice in which the blood of Jesus was collected as it fell from his crucified wounds."12 Since the Dogon religion is about immortality, creation and regeneration, this reference to the Holy Grail is significant.
 In my book, The Nummo, I refer to the connection between the Dogon religion and the Arthurian Mythos involving the Holy Grail and cauldrons of regeneration.

-My research points to the possibility that the Shepherd's Monument was a meeting place for an Operative Masonic group that was connected to a secret underground political group involving the exiled Stuarts and their attempt to regain the English throne.
+My research points to the possibility that the Shepherd's Monument was a meeting place for an Operative Masonic group that was connected to a secret underground political and religious group involving the exiled Stuarts and their attempt to regain the English throne.
 Because they were said to be connected to the Merovingian bloodline, the Stuart line would have been important to the religion practised by these individuals.
-The "Divine Right of Kings" may have originated with the genetic experiment and the protection of the beneficial DNA.
+The "Divine Right of Kings" may have originated because of the genetic experiment and the protection of the beneficial DNA.
 The Templars who were involved in a number of important building projects of the early Middle Ages, appear to have played a role in the formation of the early "master associations" or guilds.13 Operative was a term that was used to refer to working masons.
 It is quite possible that the Templars did protect the Merovingian bloodline but not for the reasons that Lincoln, Leigh, and Baigent believed.
 The religion practised by these individuals was much older than biblical mythology.
 My research indicates it is the core religion, from which every other religion in the world has emanated.

 Historical documents indicate that the group associated with the Shugborough Shepherd's Monument was probably established by the Rosicrucian and alchemist Elias Ashmole around the time of Charles I execution in 1649.
 Ashmole, who was the first Operative Mason of any consequence, was born in Lichfield on 23 May 1617 and died in South Lambeth (London) in 1692.15 The Shugborough Monument is located on the grounds at Shugborough Hall, the seat of the Earls of Lichfield.
 I believe it was built as a meeting place for the Operative Masons sometime in the 1760s, long after Ashmole's death but at a time when the Stuarts' desire to regain the English throne was still paramount.
 The monument would have also provided a meeting place for those who still believed in the ancient religion.